1923 Memorial Cup

 The 1923 Memorial Cup final was the fifth junior ice hockey championship of the Canadian Amateur Hockey Association.
 The George Richardson Memorial Trophy champions Kitchener Colts of the Ontario Hockey Association in Eastern Canada competed against the Abbott Cup champions University of Manitoba of the Manitoba Junior Hockey League in Western Canada.
-In a two-game, total goal series, held at the Arena Gardens in Toronto, Ontario, the University of Manitoba won their 1st Memorial Cup, defeating Kitchener 14 goals to 6.
+In a two-game, total goal series, held at the Arena Gardens in Toronto, Ontario, the University of Manitoba won their first Memorial Cup, defeating Kitchener 14 goals to 6.

+Background

+The University of Manitoba lost only one game during the season, to the Winnipeg Tammany Tigers in the opening game of the season.
+They had played a team from Brandon, Manitoba and the Calgary Canadians in order to reach the western final, and then defeated the Fort William Cubs to reach the Memorial Cup.
+Kitchener had defeated the University of Toronto Varsity Grads and then a team from Iroquois Falls for the Ontario championship, and then beat a team from Montreal for the eastern title.